jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

 We took the input data and manipulated it into the form required by Pillow.
 This meant creating a linear color range, and its associated values within the dataset.
 Taking a hex value (ex. #000000 is black) for each max and min value, we used two functions developed by a developer named Ben Southgate (http://bsou.io/p/3).
 These functions take a length 'n' and two color values, and return a linear range of length 'n' that spans between those two colors.

-Thacode is available at https://github.com/jmclinn/CSC453-Project/blob/master/rgb2hex.py
+The code is available at https://github.com/jmclinn/CSC453-Project/blob/master/rgb2hex.py

 #####Value to Color Mapping